Lotannaezeuko/hiit_app/README.md

 ### Modularisation
 For the modularisation of my code, i requested the chat bot to give an example module of how i can structure my code

->  Prompt that was sent to chat bot
-Give me the structure to modularise my code.
+> Give me the structure to modularise my code.

 ### Database Mock Data population
 The prompt sent to the chat bot.